bevyengine/bevy/CONTRIBUTING.md

 1. **Working.** They must compile and run, and should fail in obvious ways.
 2. **Clear.** They must use descriptive variable names, have reasonable code-quality, be formatted, and be appropriately commented.
 3. **Relevant.** They should use explain, through comments or variable names, how what they're demonstrating could be concretely useful to a game developer.
-4. **Minimal.** They should be no larger or more complex than is needed to meet their other goals.
-This reduces maintenance burden and improves clarity when used as a reference.
+4. **Minimal.** They should be no larger or more complex than is needed to meet their other goals.This reduces maintenance burden and improves clarity when used as a reference.

 When you add a new example, be sure to update `examples/README.md` with the new example.
 Use a generous sprinkling of keywords in your description: these are commonly used to locate a specific example using CTRL+F.